learn-co-curriculum/dsc-implementing-recommender-systems-lab/README.md

-Based off these outputs, it seems like the best performing model is the SVD model with n_factors = 50 and a regularization rate of 0.05.
-Let's use that model to make some predictions.
-Use that model or if you found one that performs better, feel free to use that.
+Based off these outputs, it seems like the best performing model is the SVD model with `n_factors = 50` and a regularization rate of 0.05.
+Use that model or if you found one that performs better, feel free to use that to make some predictions.

 ## Making Recommendations

-This next section is going to involve making recommendations, and it's important that the output for the recommendation is interpretable to people.
-Rather than returning the movie_id values, it would be far more valuable to return the actual title of the movie.
+It's important that the output for the recommendation is interpretable to people.
+Rather than returning the `movie_id` values, it would be far more valuable to return the actual title of the movie.
 As a first step, let's read in the movies to a dataframe and take a peek at what information we have about them.

 ```python